leb2/slique/README.md

 ### Installation ###
-1. Click on SLIQUE.css and paste the code into your subreddit's stylesheet.
+1. Click on slique.css and paste the code into your subreddit's stylesheet.
 2. Upload the images in the images folder (but not the icons!) and hit save.